Khris Middleton NBA Playoffs Player Props: Bucks vs. Heat

-Khris Middleton and his Milwaukee Bucks teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 9:00 PM ET on Wednesday.
+Khris Middleton and the rest of the Milwaukee Bucks hit the court versus the Miami Heat in the NBA Playoffs on Saturday, at 7:30 PM ET.

-In this article, we break down Middleton's available prop bets, providing stats to help you figure out the best wagers to make.
+In this piece we'll break down Middleton's stats and trends, helping you make good picks on prop bets.

 Khris Middleton Prop Bets vs. the Heat